 Studying Japan - Handbook of Research Designs, Fieldwork and Methods

-Studying Japan - Handbook of Research Designs, Fieldwork and Methods, edited by Cornelia Reiher (GEAS vice director) Nora Kottmann (DIJ Tokyo), is the first comprehensive guide on qualitative methods, research designs and fieldwork in social science research on Japan.
-More than 70 Japan scholars from around the world provide an easy-to-read overview on qualitative methods used in research on Japan’s society, politics, culture and history.
+Edited by Cornelia Reiher (GEAS vice director) and Nora Kottmann (DIJ Tokyo), this handbook is the first comprehensive guide on qualitative methods, research designs and fieldwork in social science research on Japan.
 The book covers the entire research process from the outset to the completion of a thesis, a paper, or a book.The authors provide basic introductions to individual methods, discuss their experiences when applying these methods and highlight current trends in research on Japan.
-The book serves as a foundation for a course on qualitative research methods and can also be used as a reference for all researchers in Japanese Studies, the Social Sciences and Area Studies.
-It is an essential reading for students and researchers with an interest in Japan!

 Article: Candidate Selection Reform in South Korea: The Persistence of Exclusive Practices Despite Inclusive Rules